urban-1/PFS/README.md

 Drop me a message if you have successfully run this on different distros/platforms.

 ## Requirements ##

 Build tools: g++, make.
-All other tools will be installed is missing
+All other tools will be installed if missing

 ## Usage ##